gatherspiel/backend/README.md

   - [Maven 3.8.7](https://maven.apache.org/install.html) or a later version.
   - [Docker 27.5.1](https://docs.docker.com/engine/install/) or a later version.

-## Setup the database

-- Navigate to the database repo and run the command `npx supabase start'

 ## Setup the backend
 - Run src/test/java/app/database/utils/local/InitLocalDb.java.
 This will initialize a database with test data.